-It is critical to understand that a classification of Intellectual Disability does not, in and of itself, indicate the need for a specialized program.
+It is critical to understand that a classification of Intellectual Disability (ID) does not, in and of itself, indicate the need for a specialized program.
 Many students with ID are best served in a general education setting in a community school and it is extremely important to make thoughtful decisions appropriately utilizing the full continuum of services matched to individual pupil needs so that all students are given equal opportunity to meet their academic potential.
-As with other specialized programs, if you are considering an ID program always use the LRE checklist first.
+As with other specialized programs, if you are considering an ID program always consider the least restrictive environment first.

-The criteria for a student to be referred to an ID program are:
+The criteria for a student to be referred to the Academics, Career, and Essential Skills (ACES) program are:

-1. Classification of ID – According to NYSED, Part 200.1 regulations, “intellectual disability means significantly sub-average general intellectual functioning, existing concurrently with deficits in adaptive behavior and manifested during the developmental period, that adversely affects a student’s educational performance”.
+- Classification of Intellectual Disabilities or Multiple Disabilities – According to NYSED, Part 200.1 regulations, “intellectual disability means significantly subaverage general intellectual functioning, existing concurrently with deficits in adaptive behavior and manifested during the developmental period, that adversely affects a student’s educational performance.”